lanbeee/walmart_sales_regression/README.md

-# walmart-Copy1.ipynb Used Keras Dense Neural net
+# walmart-Copy1.ipynb Used Keras Dense Neural net.
+Didn't use LSTM because there was only one day data in the test

 Business Context:
 The objective is
 predicting store sales using historical markdown data.